pseale/hot-takes-blog/content/posts/expert-wsl.md

 ### Installing: WSL2 itself

-Installing is as simple as running `wsl --install` if you're lucky; read this if you're not lucky: https://docs.microsoft.com/en-us/windows/wsl/install#install
+Installing is as simple as running `wsl --install` as Administrator if you're lucky; read this if you're not lucky: https://docs.microsoft.com/en-us/windows/wsl/install#install

 You will need to Enable Virtualization in your BIOS if it isn't already enabled.
 Good luck.
 Everyone's BIOS is different.
-These instructions are pretty good? https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html - anyway my expert technique to access the BIOS menu is to reboot and use both hands to repeatedly tap `Del`, `F1`, `F2`, `F8`, `F12` all together, as quickly as possible, and think happy thoughts.
+These instructions are pretty good? https://bce.berkeley.edu/enabling-virtualization-in-your-pc-bios.html - anyway my expert technique to access the BIOS menu is to reboot and use both hands to repeatedly tap `Del`, `F1`, `F2`, `F8`, `F12` all together, as quickly as possible, while thinking happy thoughts.

-It's important to note that there are older, out-of-date instructions for installing WSL.
-Don't be fooled!
-Trust no one! (except me)

 ### Installing: a linux distro

 Installing a specific distro happens through the Windows Store.
 I don't know why, either.
-Maybe forcing die-hard CLI advocates to install their favorite GPL-licensed distro through the comically, almost ludicrously commercialized Windows Store is a kind of joke?
+Maybe forcing die-hard CLI advocates to install their favorite GPL-licensed distro through the comically commercialized Windows Store is a kind of joke?
 Well, intentional or no, it's hilarious.

-If you don't know which distro to install, pick the most recent version of Ubuntu.
-And if you think you want to argue with this deliberately simplistic advice, then you are **definitely** not the target audience for it.
+If you don't know which distro to install, **pick the most recent version of Ubuntu.** And if you think you want to argue with this deliberately simplistic advice, then you are **definitely** not the target audience for it.
 Go in peace.

 ### Surprisingly useful things